 Two of this year’s chicks were captive-hatched and raised by adult cranes with little human contact at the International Crane Foundation in Wisconsin.
 2019 also had 19 chicks hatch with three fledge!

 Hatch Date: June 1, 2019

-Fall 2019: 79-19 was released in Green Lake County, Wisconsin near adults 67-15 and 3-17 to help her learn how to be a whooping crane.
-She continued associating with them.
-By mid-November she arrived in Morgan County, Alabama.
-She remained here for the winter.
+Fall 2019: 79-19 was released in Green Lake County, Wisconsin, near adults 67-15 and 3-17 to help her learn how to be a Whooping Crane.
+She continued associating with them and by mid-November, she arrived in Morgan County, Alabama.
+She remained at this location for the winter.

 Hatch Date: June 6, 2019

 Summer 2019: 80-19 hatched from an egg salvaged from 7-11/3-11’s nest when 3-11 was found dead at the nest.

 Fall 2019: After recovering from a wing injury in captivity, 80-19 was released at Goose Pond FWA, Indiana, at the beginning of November.
 She remained here for the winter, learning from other Whooping Cranes in the area.

 Spring 2020: 80-19 began her spring migration in March and arrived at Necedah National Wildlife Refuge at the end of March.
 It was a short stay as she arrived back in Indiana by mid-April.
 She was last seen in Illinois as of the end of May.